 When does it make good business sense to take out unsecured business loans to deal with your needed business expenditures?

-The first step in logically answering this question is to clearly identify the purpose for the loan and the revenue (or return on investment for the finance folks) the loan will bring to your business.
+The first step in logically answering this question is to clearly identify the purpose of the loan and the revenue (or return on investment for the finance folks) the loan will bring to your business.
 Let’s face it, the purpose of a business is to generate revenue and eventually a profit.
 Every business decision should circle back around to these fundamental metrics (revenue & profit).
-If you haven’t identified the clear purpose and its potential ROI (return on investment) for the business loan, you are not ready to make a judgement call as to whether it makes good financial sense.
+If you haven’t identified the clear purpose and its potential ROI (return on investment) for the business loan, you are not ready to make a judgment call as to whether it makes good financial sense.

 Something to know:

 Unsecured business loans are typically viewed as “higher risk” lending from a lender’s standpoint.
 Why?
-Well, mainly there is no specific equipment or asset attached to the loan and…. and there is not restraint keeping the borrower from spending it on something that will not generate revenue and profit for your business.
+Well, mainly there is no specific equipment or asset attached to the loan and…. and there is no restraint keeping the borrower from spending it on something that will not generate revenue and profit for your business.

 In business lending, with higher perceived risk, comes a higher cost to the borrower (your business).

 So back to our initial question.
-Knowing that unsecured business loans are typically costlier than, say, an equipment finance loan, when does it makes sense to take a business loan out?
+Knowing that unsecured business loans are typically costlier than, say, an equipment finance loan, when does it make sense to take a business loan out?

 Typically, a business loan makes a lot of sense when there is an indisputable opportunity for your business to grow, become more efficient, or sustain itself with a quick cash injection (aka a business loan) where the value brought by the cash injection outlasts the loan itself.

-After identifying the purpose for the loan and its potential ROI, this leads us into the second step.
-We need to identifying when business loans are a good idea.
-Question to ask: Will the value brought by the loan outlast the loan itself?
+After identifying the purpose of the loan and its potential ROI, this leads us into the second step.
+We need to identify when business loans are a good idea.
+The question to ask: Will the value brought by the loan outlast the loan itself?

 If you can answer this with a “Yes!”, then it likely is a good business decision.
-Below are a couple examples of when short-term business loans can bring value to your business:
+Below are a couple of examples of when short-term business loans can bring value to your business: